 This post is generally for the backpacker travelling reasonably light.
 If you want to carry a suitcase with lots of stuff then this is not for you.
+If you find yourself needing to buy anything to wear or use when in Japan you will have absolutely no problem finding it there.

 Take a backpack as this is the easiest to carry.
 I generally find that a 30 – 40 litre backpack is plenty for your basic needs.